-Preliminary rounds are held at Melbourne Law School, with the Grand Final being held at the Federal Court in Melbourne on Tuesday 17 September 2019.
-Members of the public are encouraged to attend the Grand Final
+Preliminary rounds are held at Melbourne Law School, with the Grand Final being held at the Federal Court in Melbourne (or online depending on government COVID-19 restrictions).

 Teams must consist of a Senior and Junior Counsel.
 An Instructing Solicitor who assists in legal research and preparation of the written submissions (does not speak during the oral submissions) is optional, but encouraged.
 Team members may rotate positions during the course of the competition so that everyone gets a chance to make oral submissions.

 Time commitment: For ALL competitiors, the moot problem will be released 1:00PM, two days prior to your moot.
 As mooting is research based, expect to spend some time reading the problem, undertaking some research and preparing for the moot.